 The walking lunge is a functional exercise that provides a good transfer of benefits to sports where running and sprinting strength are critical.
 It’s also one you can do at home, and there are lots of variations.

 Squats are considered essential because they increase the size and strength of the quads and glutes while also developing your core strength.

 Good form is vital to avoid injury and to get the most out of the exercise.
 I rarely see good form from clients, mainly due to posture and flexibility issues.
 Of particular concern is the risk of injury, so I will always coach with caution as follows:

-- The movement is executed by pushing the hips backwards as if descending towards a low stool, so that your quads (thighs) are parallel or preferably just below.
+- The movement is executed by pushing the hips backwards as if descending towards a low stool so that your quads (thighs) are parallel or preferably just below.
 This is a controlled descent rather than ‘dropping’ into position.
-It will be almost impossible to return to the starting position if you have lost control and dropped into position.
+It will be almost impossible to return to the starting position if you have lost control and dropped into the squat.

 - Bear in mind that aiming for a position just below parallel will work the glutes and hamstrings.
 Hovering at the ‘half rep’ level will work your quads.

 We like the squat because it’s a good old school heavy basic exercise.
 Done with good form and to exhaustion, it can be brutal.
 But there’s also something primal about it that brings maximum effort and satisfaction.

 Our penultimate choice in our top 5 best exercises for glutes is a glute dominant leg press.

 I actually prefer this over the squat.
 The cue to good form here is to descend to an angle that matches your hip flexion.
 If you find yourself lifting your glutes off the seat pad, then you have gone too low.
 We have a 45-degree angle press at the studio.